 Dealing with hair loss holistically

 known to potentially speed up this hereditary condition’s onset in men who are genetically predisposed to it - or to increase shedding in men for whom male pattern baldness is already in effect.

-They do so by placing “stress” on the body and encompass persistent issues as wide as varied as having a poor or unbalanced diet, smoking, not getting enough sleep and as a reaction to drugs, including prescription medication, or a traumatic event – from a car accident to a divorce or bereavement.
+They do so by placing “stress” on the body and encompass persistent issues as wide as varied as having a poor or unbalanced diet, smoking, not getting enough sleep and as a reaction to drugs, including prescription medication, or a traumatic event from a car accident to a divorce or bereavement.
 Given millennials are reportedly the most stressed generation

 .
 Specialists have noted that this temporary form of shedding can then trigger male pattern hairloss in men who, although they would definitely have an existing underlying genetic predisposition may not have otherwise experienced its onset until a later date.

-So what is the answer?
-At Belgravia, clients seeking hair loss treatment are consulted about their lifestyle in order to identify any additional external influences that may be problematic to hair growth.
+may be asked by a specialist about their lifestyle in order to identify any additional external influences that may be problematic to hair growth.
 Having a healthy, balanced approach alone will certainly not reverse hair lost to male pattern baldness, but it is a starting point.
-It is generally recommended that suitable male clients take food supplements called Hair Vitalics for Men
+Supplementary supporting products including food supplements such as Hair Vitalics for Men

 A clever tip for motorists, given to us by a Belgravia client, was to keep the LaserComb fully charged in the glove compartment of the car.
 That way, it can be used when stuck in traffic - especially if you have tinted windows!

-Of course, it is hardly possible for most people to abandon their daily commute – and it would also be jumping the gun at this stage to state that by doing so genetic hair loss could be averted.
+Of course, it is hardly possible for most people to abandon their daily commute and it would also be jumping the gun at this stage to state that by doing so genetic hair loss could be averted.
 What the research from the Atlanta study does perhaps do is prove once again that there are a multitude of factors at play when considering hair loss - and even more reasons to care about our environment.